Gideonkola/Prediction-of-diabetes-using-machine-learning-algorithms/README.md

-Modeling
+**Modeling**
 I used the following as features and Outcome as the response:

 Pregnancies

 Glucose

 Blood Pressure

 SkinThickness

 Insulin

 BMI

 DiabetesPedigreeFunction

 Age

-Logistic regression and SVM were fitted into the Algorithm on the training dataset and predictions were made using the test data set.
-The accuracy score was 75.32% for logistic regression and 75.97% for SVM which typifies that SVM was a better algorithm for predicting diabetes.
+Logistic regression and SVM were fitted into the algorithm on the training dataset, and predictions were made using the test data set.
+The accuracy score was 75.32% for logistic regression and 75.97% for SVM, which typifies that SVM was a better algorithm for predicting diabetes.

-Conclusion
+**Conclusion**
-From the analysis, it was seen that the support vector machine was a better algorithm for predicting diabetes and the features are good predictors.
+From the analysis, it was seen that the support vector machine was a better algorithm for predicting diabetes, and the features are good predictors.

-References
+**References**
 NHS.
 (2023).
 Diabetes.
 Available online: https://www.nhs.uk/conditions/diabetes/